 Can I use mineral spirits to clean polyurethane surfaces?

-Mineral spirits can be effective at removing dirt and grime from polyurethane surfaces, but it can also strip the finish if used excessively.
-If you choose to use mineral spirits, use it sparingly and follow up with furniture polish to protect the surface.
+Mineral spirits can effectively remove dirt and grime from polyurethane surfaces, but they can also strip the finish if used excessively.
+If you use mineral spirits, use it sparingly and follow up with furniture polish to protect the surface.

 Can I use vinegar to clean polyurethane surfaces?

-Vinegar can effectively remove dirt and grime from polyurethane surfaces, but it can also strip the finish if used excessively.
-If you choose to use vinegar, dilute it with water and use it sparingly.
+Vinegar can effectively remove dirt and grime from polyurethane surfaces but can also strip the finish if used excessively.
+If you use vinegar, dilute it with water and use it sparingly.
 Follow up with furniture polish to protect the surface.

 Can I use lemon oil to clean polyurethane surfaces?